ItsMotive/SQL-Cheat-Sheet/README.md

 - ### Joins
   - INNER JOIN
-    - An INNER JOIN returns only the rows that have matching values in both tables
+    - Returns only the rows that have matching values in both tables.
     ```
-    SELECT employees.emp_name, departments.dept_name
+    SELECT employees.employee_name, departments.dept_name
     FROM employees
     INNER JOIN departments
     ON employees.dept_id = departments.dept_id;